 Level of care is one of the main decisions to consider when choosing between an assisted living or personal care home.

 Personal care homes provide more support with activities of daily living such as bathing, dressing, and eating.
-Assisted living communities in Atlanta trend towards providing a higher level of nursing care services.
+Assisted living communities in Atlanta tend to provide a higher level of nursing care services.
 Assisted living is a lower level of health care than a nursing home.

 Both types of residences offer their residents a sense of community and socialization.
 In either senior living service, residents can interact in common areas, such as a library, TV room, or salon.